for Gift Shop Managers

 Have you paid your dues this quarter?

 LEAVE A COMMENT!
-Click the green comment tags within the newsletter, or scroll down and enter your comments at the bottom, or send them to firstname.lastname@example.org and we’ll enter them for you.
+Click the green comment tags throughout the newsletter, enter it in the comment section, or send to firstname.lastname@example.org.

 FEBRUARY 15, 2021